Edward Kehoe is the co-head of King & Spalding ’s International Arbitration Practice, and a member of the firm’s ten-person management committee.

 Under his leadership, the firm’s International Arbitration group has become recognized as one of the top practices in the world.
 In 2012, King & Spalding’s International Arbitration practice was recognized by Chambers USA as the top practice in the United States.
 In 2013, Legal 500 emphasized the team’s “consistently excellent work,” and Global Arbitration Review concluded that “the firm’s rise up the rankings speaks volumes for the power of a winning record.”

-Mr. Kehoe has more than 20 years experience in business arbitration and litigation, with a focus on energy, professional services liability, construction, joint venture, environmental, finance/banking, real estate and insurance.
+Mr. Kehoe has more than 24 year's experience in business arbitration and litigation, with a focus on energy, professional services liability, construction, joint venture, environmental, finance/banking, real estate and insurance.
 Clients also rely upon Mr. Kehoe to provide strategic advice for effective and efficient resolution at early stages of a dispute, and to conduct internal investigations when necessary.

 Recent matters in which Mr. Kehoe has served as legal counsel include:

 - Ongoing arbitration for investor against the Republic of Ecuador under bilateral investment treaty, involving $ 9 billion.

 - Ongoing arbitration for investor against the Republic of Peru under trade promotion agreement, involving over $800 million.

 - Ongoing arbitration against Republic of Bulgaria under bilateral investment treaty.